-We can also do it using

-MapAt[function, expression, positions].
+We could easily insert a patch of pixels into the left and right eye using one of the above methods.
+But we will do it with a more complex, but more versatile function, MapAt[function, expression, positions].
 MapAt will apply a function to the twoDlefteye matrix that replaces values at the specified positions with the values from patch.
 Although you could easily write a simple routine that looped through the large matrix inserting the patch, it is particularly easy to modify the function below to insert bits at arbitrary locations, just by setting up the list of coordinates appropriately.

-Initialize
+■ Initialize